neuRowsATL/animatLabSimulationAPI/README.md

 REQUIRED STANDARD PACKAGES
 =================================
-os          Provides an interface to the command line\n csv         Allows the script to read/write spreadsheets to text files\n xml         Parses and manages XML data, such as .asim files\n glob        Convenient library to iterate through files and folders\n
+-- os | Provides an interface to the command line
+-- csv | Allows the script to read/write spreadsheets to text files -- xml | Parses and manages XML data, such as .asim files -- glob | Convenient library to iterate through files and folders

 REQUIRED SCIENTIFIC PACKAGES
 =================================
-numpy       Provides tools to manage mathematical constructs such as matrices scipy       Provides analytical tools such as statistics as well as continuous and discrete transforms matplotlib  Popular visualization library
+-- numpy | Provides tools to manage mathematical constructs such as matrices -- scipy | Provides analytical tools such as statistics as well as continuous and discrete transforms -- matplotlib | Popular visualization library